Alternatives to cling film that are so good, you will never need it again!

 If you are going to be out and about all day, a sandwich wrapper might be a good option though.
 It means that once you have eaten your lunch you don’t have to carry a bulky empty box around with you.
 The wrapper will take up less space and be lighter.

-The advantage of these wraps over beeswax ones is that they are machine washable and you don’t need to worry about melting and flaking wax.
+The advantage of these wraps as an alternative to clingfilm over beeswax ones is that they are machine washable and you don’t need to worry about melting and flaking wax.
 The disadvantage though is that they aren’t biodegradable and they do contain plastic.

-I bought these cling wrap alternatives as a gift for my mum, but she didn’t like them.
+I bought some cling wrap alternatives* as a gift for my mum, but she didn’t like them.
 I probably should have read the reviews first, as on first sight they aren’t great.

 They are square and don’t stick to anything or create a good seal.
 If you combine them with an elastic band however, then I think they work much better!
 To cover a bowl, choose the right sized sheet and then fix it in place with an elastic band!

-I also use the wrap to take food with me running.
+I also use the wrap as an alternative to clingfilm to take food with me running.
 I’m training for a marathon and with long distance running you need to fuel up along the way.
 Running gels come in individual portions in disposable packets.
 I’ve been experimenting with taking raisins and pretzels wrapped up in a sillicone wrap instead.
 They are squeezed into a running belt and I don’t even need to secure the bundle with an elastic band.